-There are many reasons why women experience female hair loss, but one of the most common causes is telogen effluvium.
-Telogen effluvium is a temporary form of hair loss, often triggered when the body’s physical or hormonal systems come under a high degree of stress.
-It can also be due to a reaction to certain types of medication.
+There are many reasons why women may experience female hair loss, but one of the most common causes is telogen effluvium.
+Telogen effluvium is a temporary form of hair loss that is often triggered by the body’s physical or hormonal reactions to stress.
+Telogen effluvium can also be caused by certain types of medication.

-More common in women, telogen effluvium can very quickly worsen in some cases, before improving over the following six months.
-However, in some rare cases, the condition can become chronic – this is when someone experiences periods of shedding for over six months.
+More common in women, telogen effluvium can cause sudden, noticeable hair loss that gradually improves over the subsequent six months.
+However, in some rare cases, the condition can become chronic, causing sufferers to experience shedding for a longer period of time.